adyates/ksw-school-scrape/README.md

 Run the following to start the notebook properly:
 ```
+## For the baseline interactive map with completed files
 pip install -r requirements.txt
 jupyter nbextension enable --py --sys-prefix ipyleaflet

+## To enable the hohgwuhn library (assuming softlink for ./activate to env)
+source activate
+ipython kernel install --user --name=py3-hoh-gwuhn

+# Run the notebook
 jupyter notebook
 ```